AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/hardening.md

   - networkd-dispatcher is a system daemon in Linux that automatically runs scripts in response to network state changes.
   - Network connections are handled by systemd, so networkd-dispatcher isn't required and hence networkd-disptacher was **disabled**.

+## Improving SSH security
+- In order to reduce the risk of stolen credentials when logging into the **amaljp** Linux admin account via the Windows host machine, I created a ssh key pair for the Windows machine using the ***ssh-keygen -t ed25519 -C "amalp@windows"*** command.
+- During the key generation process, I was prompted to provide a passphrase.
+- The ssh key generation produces a public and private key which is far more secure than normal password authentication.
+- The server encrypts a **challenge string** using the public key.
+This string can only be decrypted by the corresponding private key.
+- Once the challenge string is successfully **decrypted**, the connection is **established**.
+- In the off chance that the keys or the machine that contains the keys is apprehended, the **passphrase** comes to the rescue.
+The passphrase must be entered to decrypt the encrypted private key before it is used on the challenge string.

+## Configuring the UFW

+## Securing Samba

 ### udisks2
   - It is a headless backend daemon that manages USB devices, external hard drives, and SD cards effortlessly.
   - Allows for safe Ejecting and Unmounting from the desktop interface and hence left it **enabled**.